umcu/clinlp/CONTRIBUTING.md

 #### Feature requests

-If you have a feature request that you would like someone to pick up, please [create an issue](https://github.com/umcu/clinlp/issues/new).
-Make sure to include as much information as possible, such as:
+If you have a feature request that you would like someone to pick up, please include at least the following information in your issue:

 - A clear and descriptive title
 - A detailed description of the feature